 Articles

-Super Rugby 2012 Outlook Posted about 12 years ago
+Super Rugby 2012 Outlook Posted over 12 years ago

 Predicting who will fill the play-off spots in Super Rugby is more difficult than ever this year.
 The competition has become a marathon with the grand final not due to take place until early August.
 Player management will be more of an issue than before as coaches try to balance playing time with rest for key players.
 They will also have to manage the 3 week hiatus in June when England, Wales & Ireland will play 3 Test matches each in South Africa, Australia and New Zealand respectively.
 Senior players will have international duties and squad depth will be tested with injuries inevitable.